planetlabs/fio-planet/README.rst

 Version 1.0 adds ``filter``, ``map``, and ``reduce`` to Fiona's ``fio`` CLI.

+Note that there are no conditional forms in 1.0's expressions.
+We will likely add a `cond` after 1.0.

 Contributing
 ------------

-Before 1.0, the project is looking for feedback on the new commands more than it is looking for new commands.
+Before 1.0, the project is looking for feedback on the existing commands more than it is looking for new commands.

-We use ``tox`` to run the tests.
+We use ``flake8``, ``mypy``, and ``tox`` for static checks and testing.

 .. code-block::

-    $ tox
+    $ flake8 && mypy && tox

 Authors and acknowledgment
 --------------------------